xlladdins/xll/docs/Excel4MacrosH-P.md

 **MOVEAVG**?(inprng, outrng, interval, stderrs, chart, labels)

-Inprng    is the input range.
+Inprng&nbsp;&nbsp;&nbsp;&nbsp;is the input range.

-Outrng    is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
+Outrng&nbsp;&nbsp;&nbsp;&nbsp;is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
 If FALSE, blank, or omitted, places the output table in a new workbook.

-Interval    is the number of values to include in the moving average.
+Interval&nbsp;&nbsp;&nbsp;&nbsp;is the number of values to include in the moving average.
 If omitted, interval is 3.

-Stderrs    is a logical value.
+Stderrs&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.

   - > If stderrs is TRUE, standard error values are included in the
     > output table.